 Evidence Needed to Win Texas First-Party Dram Shop Cases

-These cases are challenging for the simple fact that juries need considerable evidence of a bar's misconduct before they are willing to conclude that a bar is more at fault than the intoxicated customer themselves.
-After all, it's a perfectly natural reaction to think why should the bar have to pay for the injuries when the injured person is the one who drank the alcohol?
-The best answer to this question is that some bars (many, in fact) go so far out of their way to break every law on the books that some juries are more compelled to punish them than they are to punish a drunk person for a bad decision.
-But in order to inspire this type of outrage in Texas jurors, you'll need very compelling evidence.
+These cases are more challenging than third-party claims, simply because juries will require considerable evidence of a bar's misconduct before they are willing to conclude that a bar is more at fault than the intoxicated customer themselves.
+After all, it's a perfectly natural reaction to think: why should the bar have to pay for the injuries when the injured person is the one who drank the alcohol and decided to drive while intoxicated?
+The best answer to this question is that some bars (many, in fact) are so irresponsible in their service of alcohol that it makes sense to punish their careless decision more than it does to punish an intoxicated person whose judgment was likely as impaired as their other faculties.
+That said, in order to help Texas jurors understand why a bar should be held liable in a first party claim, you'll need very compelling evidence.

-In this article, Texas attorney Michael Grossman will describe the evidence necessary to win a first-part dram shop case under Texas law.
+In this article, Texas attorney Michael Grossman will describe the evidence necessary to win a first-party dram shop case under Texas law.

 Questions answered on this page: